-Our landscape operations can result in grass clippings, sticks, branches, dirt, mulch, fertilizers, pesticides and other pollutants to fall or be left on our paved areas.
-This waste material will settle in our storm drain system increasing maintenance cost and solid and dissolved waste in our runoff can pass through our storm drain system ultimately polluting the Virgin River.
-The primary pollutant impairing the Virgin River is organic material, so it is vital that our paved areas with direct connection to the City storm drain systems remain clean of landscape debris.
-Use our Landscape Maintenance SOP to prevent this potential pollution source from affecting the Virgin River.
+The landscape operations can result in grass clippings, sticks, branches, dirt, mulch, fertilizers, pesticides and other pollutants to fall or be left on the paved areas.
+This waste material will settle in the storm drain system increasing maintenance cost and solid and dissolved waste in the runoff can pass through the storm drain system ultimately polluting the Virgin River.
+The primary pollutant impairing the Virgin River is organic material, so it is vital that the paved areas with direct connection to the City storm drain systems remain clean of landscape debris.
+Use the Landscape Maintenance SOP to prevent this potential pollution source from affecting the Virgin River.